More is better!

 - In March 2011, the port implemented a new truck entry portal that has reduced transaction times by 80% and waiting times by 50%.
 In 2011, the project earned an Award of Excellence in the Transportation and Merchandise category from l’Association québécoise du transport et des routes (AQTR).

-- The port’s fleet of service and maintenance vehicles is gradually being phased out and replaced with hybrid vehicles that reduce greenhouse gas emissions (GHGs) by 39%.
+- The port’s fleet of service and maintenance vehicles has been replaced with hybrid vehicles that reduce greenhouse gas emissions (GHGs) by 39%.

 - The port’s locomotives have been replaced with multiple-generator locomotives that reduce greenhouse gas emissions (GHSs) by 90% and fuel consumption by 54%.